woodbri/raster-object-recognition/README.md

 This approach is not without some problems.
 For example, using a Gaussian curve to fit to the histogram is not ideal, but it is fast and gives a reasonable approximation in most cases.
-But this does give reasonable parameters for a starting place for parameter evaluation.
+And, this does give reasonable parameters for a starting place for parameter evaluation.

 I would recommend computing the parameters on a 512x512 image, then segmenting that image using those parameters.
 Pick your image area as representative to your area of interest.
-Check the segmentation and lower or raise the valued based on whether the image was over or under segmented, and repeat.
+Check the segmentation and lower or raise the values based on whether the image was over or under segmented, and repeat.
 I was able to come up with a reasonable value in a few iterations.